The Peril of Trusting Your Child

 - Life is full of inconveniences, mistakes, wrong paths taken, oversights, missed opportunities, misplaced priorities, and short-sightedness—I cannot stop the flow of painful experiences.

 - My child gets to have a unique life that doesn’t match my vision because my child is not me.

 - Any choice my child makes is my child’s choice, not mine.

 - I have all that I need to be a good parent right now, today.

-- My child has all that s/he needs to learn today.
+- My kids have all that they need to learn today.